v-xchen-v/EloBench/README.md

 4. Implement Elo Ratings
     - *Baseline Ratings*
-    - *More*: different K-factor, battle ordering and so on.
+    - *More*: battle ordering and so on.

 5. Develop the Competition Framework
     - *Automated Questioning*: Implement a system to automatically pose questions to each model.